Synthetic Call

 If the price of the underlying asset increases, the trader will benefit from the long position, while the put option will expire worthless.

-If the price of the underlying asset decreases, the put option will be exercised, and the trader will be obligated to purchase the underlying asset at the exercise price, and offset the losses from the long position.
+If the price of the underlying asset decreases, the put option may be exercised, and the trader will have the right to sell the underlying asset at the exercise price, and offset the losses from the long position.

 When Is the Synthetic Call Useful?